Hannah Godwin’s Fans In Full Meltdown After Her First Insta Post With Dylan Barbour

 Hannah Godwin’s fans were sent into a frenzy earlier today when the reality tv star and model shared her first couple Instagram pic with Dylan Barbour.
-While the beginning and middle of Bachelor in Paradise proved to be a confusing time for Hannah, it certainly looks like now, she’s found what she was looking for.
+While the beginning and middle of Bachelor in Paradise proved to be a confusing time for Hannah, it certainly looks like she has found what she was looking for now.

 The photo showed the pair in a happy embrace as they kissed each other.
 They were photographed on an outdoor deck.
 Hannah wore a pair of casual capri sweatpants, a crop top, and sweater.
 Meanwhile, Dylan wore an all-black outfit save for a white shirt and orange hat.